appmancer/foxy-aws/README.md

 # Foxy AWS CloudFormation Deployment

-This repository contains a set of CloudFormation templates and deployment scripts to create and manage the infrastructure for Foxy, a project with AWS resources such as Cognito, IAM roles, and service accounts.
-The deployment process is designed to be fully automated and supports multiple environments (e.g., development, staging, production).
+This repository contains a set of CloudFormation templates and deployment scripts to create and manage the infrastructure for Foxy, a project with AWS resources such as Cognito, IAM roles, DynamoDB, and service accounts.
+The deployment process is fully automated and supports multiple environments (e.g., development, staging, production).

 ## Table of Contents